alex-melancon/uavsar_processing/README.md

 Global Manmade Impervious Surface data

-Rasterized training samples (create a polygon shapefile using GIS software and outline pixels you wih to use for training, then convert to a raster with the same resolution/dimensions as the UAVSAR swath)
+Rasterized training samples (create a polygon shapefile using GIS software and outline pixels you wish to use for training, then convert to a raster with the same resolution/dimensions as the UAVSAR swath)